aistabci/abci-docs/en/docs/faq.md

 	* /projects/datarepository/gAA50NNN/migrate_from_SFA_GPFS/ (migrated from /groups1/gAA50NNN of /fs3/d002/ users)
 	* /projects/datarepository/gAA50NNN/migrated_from_SFA_GPFS3/ (migrated from /fs3/d002/gAA50NNN)
 * Data migration is performed by the operators, so the user does not need to create a backup.
-* During this period, the following directories can be read/written/deleted as before.
+* During this period, the following directories can be read/written/deleted as before, except migrated_from_SFA_GPFS/ nor migrated_from_SFA_GPFS3/ .
-	* /groups/gAA50NNN	(Except the files in /groups/gAA50NNN/migrated_from_SFA_GPFS/ )
-* After middle of July, the following directories will be able to be read/written/deleted.
-	* /projects/d001/gAA50NNN	(Except the files in /projects/d001/gAA50NNN/migrated_from_SFA_GPFS/ )
-	* /projects/datarepository/gAA50NNN	(Except the files in /projects/datarepository/gAA50NNN/migrated_from_SFA_GPFS/ nor /projects/datarepository/gAA50NNN/migrated_from_SFA_GPFS3/ )
+	* /groups/gAA50NNN/
+	* /projects/d001/gAA50NNN/
+	* /projects/datarepository/gAA50NNN/

 #### Confirmation of data migration completion